webpy/webpy.github.com/tutorial2.en.md

 (Adjust these -- especially `username`, `password`, and `dbname` -- for your setup.
 MySQL users will also want to change `dbn` definition to `mysql`.)

+If you're running a web application, that's all you need to do -- web.py will automatically handle connecting and disconnecting from the database.
+But if you're working from the command line or starting your own thread, you need to call `web.load()` to connect and `web.unload()` to disconnect.

 Using your database engines admin interface, create a simple table in your database:

     CREATE TABLE todo (